-Although receiving a notice from the IRS is rarely cause for celebration, CP523 is especially worrying.
+Although receiving a notice from the IRS is rarely a cause for celebration, CP523 is especially worrying.
 Sent by certified mail, it puts you on notice that you have defaulted on an earlier installment agreement and are now at risk for enforced collection actions like wage garnishment, a bank levy, and even asset seizure.

 Why Did You Receive a CP523?